The regional events

 The interview lasts between ten and twenty minutes.
 It is a way for us to meet individually every contestant, test their knowledge, learn about the personal projects he works on, while giving him advices to improve.

 The practical test

-The practical test lasts four hours.
+The practical test lasts three and a half hours.
 Every contestant works on algorithmic exercises on a computer.
 A judging program evaluates the code submissions of the contestant.
 The goal of this test is to check that the contestant is able to code a program on a computer (choose an algorithm, implement it in a programming language, test it and debug it).

 All these tests are individual.
 No other documents than those given by Prologin are authorized.

 The typical course of a regional event day